Blog

 Dunklin County, Missouri is in USDA Hardiness Zone 7b.
 The average last spring frost is March 27 and first fall frost is November 2.

-Dunklin County County sits in USDA Zone 7b.
+Dunklin County sits in USDA Zone 7b.
 Escarole grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Escarole grow in Dunklin County County's climate?
+Can Escarole grow in Dunklin County's climate?

 🌱